gopi487krishna/FITS_primary_header/README.md

 3. To provide functionality for checking the keyword's nature
 4. To provide support for serializing a type back to string

-Basic Structure of a Parsing Policy class must be
+Basic Structure of a Custom Parsing Policy class must contain the following
 ```cpp
 class custom_parsing_policy{
   public: